diondokter/device-driver/README.md

 Anything that can reasonably break user code will warrant a *breaking* semver bump.
 This only holds if the user is only consuming 'public' device-driver code.

+Increasing the MSRV is not considered a breaking change.
+Assume you need the latest stable version.
+The MSRV is encoded in the `rust-version` field of the Cargo.toml file.

 ## License

 Code licensed under either of